 Data is the future because it will tell us what to do and why.
 Part of the projects for cities of the future is that, in each sector of the city, there are receivers of people’s behaviors and life dynamics, to capture key data and improve urban planning.

-You can be at a bus stop, and the stop can detect through cameras if you are tired, or you are discouraged, even if you find waiting comfortable.
+You can be at a bus stop, and the stop can detect through cameras if you are tired or discouraged, even if you find waiting comfortable.
 This data can help urban designers determine valuable decisions such as stop location, stop design, and more.

 Proper urban design is essential for people’s emotional well-being.
 Isn’t it nice to leave a difficult day at work and have the bus stop close to your office?
 Or that the roads quickly connect you to a place of entertainment rest?
 That you can go out with your family comfortably to a well-designed park?